google/CodeCity/docs/setup.md

     https://console.cloud.google.com/compute/disks).
 0. Click on the name of the persistent disk for your instance.
 (By default it will have the same name you gave to your instance.)
-0. Click the pencil icon to edit the disk.
+0. In the ⋮ menu, choose edit.
 0. Under Snapshot schedule, select the schedule you created in steps 1–3.
 0. Click Save.